Viscosupplementation Treatment for Arthritis

 If you are sensitive or allergic to anything.
 This includes medicines, latex, tape, and anesthetic medicines.

-You may want to wear loose clothing so that you can easily expose your joint.
-Your healthcare provider might give you other instructions about what to do before your procedure.
+You may want to wear loose clothing.
+This is so that you can easily expose your joint.
+Your healthcare provider might give you other instructions about how to get ready.

 On the day of your procedure